kevenwebb/flickr-highslide-wordpress/flickr-highslide/readme.txt

 6. Highslide - Gallery in the parent page

 == Changelog ==

+= 1.4.1 =
+* Added shortcode expansion inside of WP widget text blocks.
+* Added support for shortcode parameters to override plugin settings.
+* Added support for shortcode parameter of 'extrastyle' and 'class'.
+If used, these are added to the outer HTML div tag.
+* Tested with WP 3.3.1.

 = 1.4 =
 * Added the ability to display multiple photosets